Buy Limit

 For example, if EUR/USD is at 1.0870 and support sits at 1.0820, a trader who wants to buy the dip places a buy limit at 1.0822 (just above the exact support) with a stop at 1.0790 and take profit at 1.0920.
 If the market drops to 1.0822 and then rallies to 1.0920, the trade produces a 98 pip profit (about $980 on a standard lot) with 32 pips of risk (about $320), a roughly 1:3 risk-reward.

 In copy trading, buy limits are used whenever the master strategy wants to enter long at a specific price below the current market.
-SteadyFlowFX's 9 algorithms include setups that place buy limits at identified technical levels across the 8 traded pairs.
-The verified Myfxbook 71.3 percent win rate includes trades that triggered from buy limits.
-When a subscriber sees a pending buy order below current price, it reflects the master strategy waiting patiently for a pullback entry rather than chasing the current level.
+SteadyFlowFX's 9 algorithms place buy limits at identified technical levels across the 8 traded pairs.
+When a subscriber sees a pending buy order below current price, it reflects the strategy's patience — waiting for the market to come to a defined support zone rather than buying at the current elevated level.